June 09, 2021

 - Discounts and gift cards for common shops

-- Coins, figurines, or small trinkets symbolising their accomplishments
+- Coins, figurines, or small trinkets symbolizing their accomplishments

 - Paid subscriptions for common hacking tools or learning materials

 The most important part of this section is to set clear expectations from the start.
-Make certain your rewards policy is clearly defined on your website to minimise the chance of a misunderstanding.
+Make certain your rewards policy is clearly defined on your website to minimize the chance of a misunderstanding.

 I want to pay people, but how much is reasonable?

-I feel the need to emphasise that this part is entirely up to you.
+I feel the need to emphasize that this part is entirely up to you.